All your questions about the RideSafer Travel Vest answered. If you don’t see your question, Contact Us to ask.

 Some parents like that their child can see out the window and complained that their child couldn’t using just the RideSafer.
 The manufacturer has released the Delighter Booster that has been crash tested with the RideSafer and can be used with it for those younger children who wish to see out the window.
 Having a safe booster seat option that is crash tested with the RideSafer was a way for more flexibility and worldwide acceptance.

-- There are some parents, including us, who choose to use the RideSafer as their primary restraint starting at 3 years old.
-And for those situations we recommend that they use it with a tether strap, which offers the added support and protection of the tether when used in addition to the lap-shoulder belt.
+- For those parents — including us — who choose to use the RideSafer as their primary restraint starting at 3 years old (when our youngest outgrew his 5-point harness by height) or for the above situations, we recommend that they use it with a tether strap, which offers the added support and protection of the tether when used in addition to the lap-shoulder belt.

 It can be used either way.
 We have personally been using the RideSafer exclusively for our children, starting in 2012 when our daughter was 4 and our older son was almost 6.
 We began using the RideSafer for our youngest as his daily restraint when he was 3.5 years old.